robbtraister/fusion/documentation/api/feature-pack/components/consumer.md

 ### `contextPath` - *String*

 ##### Description
 This is the base context path of the application.
-In the client, you could calculate this using window.location, but this property exists to provide similar server-side access.
+In the client, you could calculate this using `window.location`, but this property exists to provide similar server-side access.

 ##### Example